How to Start Scroll Sawing – 11 Step Guide and Some Useful Tips

 Over the years I have purchased several different sizes and types from different manufacturers.
 I have found that I use mostly Pegas’ #3 and #5 modified geometry blades as well as Olson’s Mach Series reverse tooth #3 and #5 blades.
 These would be the blades that I would recommend to try first.

 Sometimes, albeit rarely, I need to use a spiral blade.
-When I do it is the Olson #4 flat end spiral blades for these specific cuts.
+When I do it is the Olson #4 flat-end spiral blades for these specific cuts.

 Click here for a list of Scroll Saw Blade Manufacturers and Retailers